FullHuman/purgecss/docs/plugins/webpack.md

 * #### only

-You can specify entrypoints to the purgecss-webpack-plugin with the option only:
+You can specify entrypoints to the purgecss-webpack-plugin with the option `only`:

 ```js
 new PurgecssPlugin({